Foster Care: How Do I Become a Foster Parent in Singapore?

 Foster parents are not entitled to childcare leave.
-This is because, parents are only entitled to childcare leave in respect of their birth children, adopted children or step-children.
+This is because parents are entitled to childcare leave only in respect of their birth children, adopted children or step-children.

-Ending of the Foster Care Arrangement
+Ending the Foster Care Arrangement

 For how long can I be the child’s foster parent?